The-Software-Guild/c194-lecture-notes-0122/lectures/react/part2/day0/react-part1-lecture-4.md

 # C194 Week 3 React Lecture 0

-Learnign goals for react week2 day 0 =>
+Learnign goals for react week2 day 0 => Today we dive into React.js with a focus on high level concepts and vocabulary.

 ## Agenda